 Don't forget to make this script executable.

-An alternative is to use the
+For OpenVPN, an alternative is to use the

 openvpn \ --config client.ovpn \ --up /etc/openvpn/update-systemd-resolved \ --down /etc/openvpn/update-systemd-resolved \ --down-pre \

 On Debian and Ubuntu, this script is in the